agracio/edge-js/README.md

 ## Migration to .NET Core 3.1 :exclamation:

 Edge.Js C# code has been migrated to .NET 3.1.
-If your project is referencing `EdgeJs.dll` and/or `Edge.js.CSharp.dll` those file locations changed.
+If your project is referencing `EdgeJs.dll` and/or `Edge.js.CSharp.dll` file locations have changed.

 ```bash
 node_modules/edge-js/lib/bootstrap/bin/Release/netcoreapp3.1/EdgeJs.dll